Market Street Mission Life Change Program Summer Graduation

 Our Mission: For women in all seasons of life to grow together in Christ by being rooted in God’s Word through Bible Study, to encourage and support one another through fellowship and prayer and reflect the light of Jesus in our homes, workplaces and surrounding communities.

 Adult Education Class: Please join us for coffee, fellowship, prayer support and discussion as we move through a book in the Bible verse by verse.
-We are currently in the Book of John.
 All are welcome, whether you have been studying the bible for many years or you have just started on your journey in the Word.

 Every Sunday